rticommunity/rticonnextdds-automotive-reference-architecture/README.md

 # RTI Automotive Reference Architecture: Zonal Controller Use Case

-The Automotive Reference Architecture demonstrates RTI's best practices for building automotive systems using RTI Connext Drive.
-This repository contains documentation and demo applications showcasing different capabilities of Connext in an automotive context.
+The Automotive Reference Architecture demonstrates RTI's best practices and quick-starter projects for building automotive systems using RTI Connext Drive.
+This repository contains documentation and demo applications showcasing different capabilities and benefits of Connext in an automotive context.
 The goal is to provide a comprehensive guide to help developers leverage Connext for building robust, scalable, and interoperable automotive systems.

 ## Contents